pnnl/ruleset-checking-tool/docs/section18/Rule_18-2.md

 **Appendix G Section Reference:** Table G3.1.1.3

 **Evaluation Context:** Each HVAC System
-**Applicability Checks:**

-1. the target string matches, which indicates:
-	a. the space type is PUBLIC_ASSEMBLY
-	b. climate zone CZ_0_to_3a
-	c. area >= 120,000 ft2
-	d. none of the G3.1.1 exceptions apply

 **Manual Check:** Yes
 **Evaluation Context:** Evaluate whether each system serves the correct zones